byuitechops/for-the-strength-of-developers/ProjectLifeCycle.md

 # Project Life Cycle

-we use scrum, watch this video
+we use scrum, watch this video (Intro to Scrum in Under 10 Minutes)[https://www.youtube.com/watch?v=XU0llRltyFM]

 we have scrum masters that you will report to daily